JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 #### Return value

-The resulting code point as a high-low surrogate pair.
+The codepoint returned is the sum of a surrogate pair.

 ---